 I am a fine arts photographer whose work reflects my background in film studies—in the primacy of physical gesture and frozen motion, of movement cut by the frame, and of bold color.

-My photographs have appeared in recent solo exhibits at the French Cultural Center, Boston, MA, the Griffin Museum of Photography, Winchester, MA (satellite galleries), and the Davis Orton Gallery, Hudson, NY; were featured in Women 360, South Shore Art Center, Cohasset, MA; and have been shown in many juried group exhibits.
+My photographs have appeared in solo exhibits at the French Cultural Center, Boston, MA, the Griffin Museum of Photography, Winchester, MA (satellite galleries), and the Davis Orton Gallery, Hudson, NY; and in many juried group exhibits.

 I have created several photo-books: We Who March: Photographs and Reflections on the Women's March, January 21, 2017, with contributions by thirty accomplished photographers--all committed activists, and comments by twenty marchers.
 Also created: a photo/comic book of a dancer incorporated into a Fantastic Four comic: "The Dancer as the Invisible Girl,” and two books of street photos: "Les Mystères de Paris / Paris Mysteries" and "A Week in Prague: Wall People / Street People.”

 I am the Photography Editor of the Women’s Review of Books, published by Wellesley College.
 I hold a Ph.D. in Cinema Studies from New York University.

 All images are available for purchase by contacting me.

-We Who March: Photographs and Reflections on the Women’s March, January 21, 2017: available from blurb.com and these local independent bookstores: In the Boston area: Brookline Booksmith, Harvard Bookstore, Bookends (Winchester), and Wellesley Books.
+We Who March: Photographs and Reflections on the Women’s March, January 21, 2017: available by emailing me and at these independent bookstores: In the Boston area: Brookline Booksmith, Harvard Bookstore, Bookends (Winchester), and Wellesley Books.
 In Austin, TX: Book Woman Bookstore.
 If not available at the bookstore of your choice, please contact me.